AntoJeffrinG/Pygame-Racing-Car/README.md

 ```
 python3 cargame.py
 ```
 That's it!
-Now you can get started on developing.
+Now you can get started on developing this game into a beast!

 ## Issues and Feedback